Top Opendoor Competitors: What's the Best Buyer for Your Home?

 • No need to make repairs before selling

-Since We Buy Houses works as a real estate investor, offers are typically 70-80% of full-market value.
+Since We Buy Houses works as a real estate investor, offers are typically within a range of 60–80% of market value, minus repair costs.
 If you want to maximize profits on your home or only need a few repairs, you may want to look elsewhere.

 Opendoor vs. We Buy Houses: Cash buyers like We Buy Houses offer quicker sales and purchase properties outside Opendoor’s scope.
 That said, homeowners may make more through Opendoor if their property meets the requirements.